Where to Stay in the Karpas: Guesthouses & Small Hotels

 The most-read articles from our local experts

-Golden Beach on the Karpas Peninsula is one of the Mediterranean's last truly wild stretches of sand.
-This month-by-month guide he...
+Golden Beach on the Karpas Peninsula remains one of Cyprus's last truly untouched shores.
+This practical guide covers everything f...

 A practical guide to renting apartments and villas along the eastern coast of Cyprus in 2026, comparing the buzzing Long Beach str...